It looks like you're using IE11...

 This browser offers limited functionality on our website.
 We recommend you use the latest version of Chrome, Safari, Edge and Firefox.

-To learn more about our work and challenge calls, go to Smart Belfast (link opens in a new window).
+To read about our work, go to Smart Belfast (link opens in a new window).

-We’re working with Belfast Harbour, Catalyst, Queen’s University Belfast, Ulster University, and advisory partner Invest Northern Ireland on Innovation City Belfast.
-Our aim is to establish Belfast as a globally-significant destination for innovation.
+We’re working with Belfast Harbour, Belfast Metropolitan College, Catalyst, Queen’s University Belfast, Ulster University, and advisory partner Invest Northern Ireland to establish Belfast as a globally significant destination for innovation.

-For information, go to Innovation City Belfast website (link opens in a new window) and follow @ICBelfast on Twitter.
+For more information, go to Innovation City Belfast (link opens in a new window) and follow @ICBelfast on X.com.

 Digital innovation has an increasingly dominant role to play in urban, social and economic policy.